Zefirchiky/SpelRight/README.md

 # MangaHub SpellChecker (Name will be changed)

-A simple spell checker written in rust.
+A simple spell checker written in Rust.
 Includes CLI and lib.

-Supports any utf-8, as long as input file is of right format (look SpellChecker::new or load_words_dict).
+Supports any utf-8, as long as input file is of right format (look [Dataset Fixer](https://github.com/Zefirchiky/easy-spell-checker/tree/ca505359efdc0a862d3418ae3c8b9f0418a9f25e/dataset_fixer) or load_words_dict).

-Was primeraly writen for [MangaHub](https://github.com/Zefirchiky/MangaHub) project's Novel ecosistem.
+Was primirely written for [MangaHub](https://github.com/Zefirchiky/MangaHub) project's Novel ecosistem.
 And to learn Rust :D

 ## Some benchmarks